ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/index.md

 3. The messaging trigger
 4. The configured trigger

 If a trigger is verified, the following triggers won’t be evaluated.
 The first 3 triggers are hardcoded in the Chat Manager logic.
-The last one is to be configured in RingCentral Engage.
+The last one is to be configured in RingCentral RingCX.

 ### The Embedded Trigger